Educational Policies and Procedures

 Final grades are reported electronically at the end of each term.
 Hartwick College does not mail official grade reports to a student's permanent home address unless instructed, in writing, by the student.
 Such requests must be made to the Office of the Registrar and are in effect until rescinded by the student.

 | top |

 A matriculated student is one accepted by the College to work full- or part-time toward a degree.
 A full-time matriculated student is expected to comply with the Credit Load policy listed elsewhere on this page.
 All matriculated students must abide by the regulations established by the faculty and enforced by the Chief Academic Officer and the Committee on Academic Standards.
+All degree seeking first year students must present evidence of high school (or equivalent) completion in order to matriculate into a degree program.
+All degree seeking transfer students must also present evidence of high school (or equivalent) completion and must also provide evidence of matriculation at an accredited post-secondary institution.
 Since Hartwick is designed primarily as a residential institution for full-time students, exceptions to the full-time status will be granted only in cases falling within the following categories:

 - Students admitted as part-time matriculated students because of an unusual need.
 An example would be a student who, for financial reasons, cannot afford full-time status or has a documented medical condition that prevents carrying a full time course load.
 Students in these or similar circumstances may be admitted as part-time students upon approval of the Director of Admissions and Registrar.

 - Full-time students who wish to change to part-time matriculated status for one or more terms after enrollment at the College for the following reasons:

 - Continuation of study at the College past the normal four-year period.

 - Enrollment in a final term requiring only part-time load to complete all degree requirements.

 - Special, validated health problems permitting part-time, not full-time, study.